22 Early Spring Perennial Flowers (Vibrant Bloomers)

 Cutting Flower: Yes!

-Romantic and charming, bleeding heart are an easy to grow short-lived perennial.
+Romantic and charming, columbine are an easy to grow short-lived perennial.
 These hardy plants burst to life in early spring, available in a wide array of colors.

-Plant bleeding heart in a cool spot that has either partial or full sun.
+Plant columbine in a cool spot that has either partial or full sun.
 Once established, bleeding heart are drought tolerant!
-Get our complete guide to growing bleeding heart here.
+Get our complete guide to growing columbine here.

 Tulips come in many flamboyant colors and thrilling shapes.
-They are standard spring bloomers and pair beautifully with daffodils, crocus, and other blooming flowers.
+They are standard spring bloomers and pair beautifully with daffodils, crocus and hyacinth.

 While tulips are considered a perennial, many varieties will not be as big and bold the second blooming season.
 (Read this article to help you select the right tulips for perennial growth).